Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental details

-\cref{fig:tinyMNIST-global-spectral-decay} plots the eigenspectrum of an empirically estimated EGOP matrix.
-We consider a 2-layer ReLU network.
-Its first layer is a fully-connected linear layer with bias, with 64 input nodes and 32 output nodes, followed by a ReLU nonlinearity.
-Its second layer is a fully-connected linear layer with bias, with 32 input nodes and 10 output nodes, followed by a log-softmax.
-We form the function $f(\cdot)$ by taking the negative log-likelihood loss on the training dataset.
-We use the UCI digits dataset and consider the training subset described in \cref{ssec:dataset-details}.
+Figure~\ref{fig:tinyMNIST-global-spectral-decay} plots the eigenspectrum of an empirically estimated EGOP matrix.
+We use the UCI digits dataset and consider the training subset described in Section~\ref{ssec:dataset-details}.
+We use the 2-layer ReLU network detailed in Section~\ref{ssec:architecture-details}.

-For \cref{fig:tinyMNIST-global-spectral-decay} we use full-batch gradients to estimate the EGOP matrix.
+For Figure~\ref{fig:tinyMNIST-global-spectral-decay} we use full-batch gradients to estimate the EGOP matrix.
 We take $\rho$ to be a standard normal distribution: for each gradient sample, we form $\theta$ by sampling the entries of all weights and biases i.i.d. from a standard Gaussian.
 We estimate $\EGOP(f)$ using $M = 10d$, where $d$ is the total number of parameters (sum of all weight and bias entries) for the network.
 This is a larger number of EGOP samples than we use in later experiments; this is done intentionally with the goal of clearly resolving the spectral decay, rather than having decay appear as an artifact of numerical estimation with few samples.

-For \cref{fig:tinyMNIST-compare-spectral-decay}, we use the same dataset, architecture, objective $f(\cdot)$, and procedure for EGOP estimation, but we use different sampling distributions $\rho$.
-The ``realistic initialization'' distribution is described in full detail below in \cref{ssec:details-for-main-body-experimental-results}.
+For Figure~\ref{fig:tinyMNIST-compare-spectral-decay}, we use the same dataset, architecture, objective $f(\cdot)$, and procedure for EGOP estimation, but we use different sampling distributions $\rho$.
+The ``realistic initialization'' distribution is described in full detail below in Section~\ref{ssec:details-for-main-body-experimental-results}.

-For \cref{fig:layer-by-layer-spectra}, we use the same architecture and objective for the UCI digits dataset.
-For fashionMNIST, we restrict to 4 classes and use the train-validation-test split, as described in \ref{ssec:dataset-details}.
-Additionally, we down-sample the input to our network from $28\times 28$ pixels to $14\times 14$ pixels using a 2D max-pooling operation as the first layer of our network.
-The next layer is then a fully-connected linear layer with bias, with 196 input nodes and 20 output nodes, followed by a ReLU activation function.
-The last layer is a fully-connected linear layer with bias, with 20 input nodes and 4 output nodes.
-We form the function $f(\cdot)$ by taking the cross entropy loss on the training dataset.
-We note that this is equivalent to computing the log-softmax on the network output and then using negative log-likelihood loss, which is how we compute $f(\cdot)$ on tinyMNIST.